rewanthtammana/Detect-phishing-websites-using-ML/README.md

 # Detect-phishing-websites-using-ML

 This project is a simple example which trains the model to predict phishing websites.
-Phishing websites are fake websites which try to gain the trust of users to steal private data of users.
+Phishing websites are fake websites which try to gain the trust of users to steal private data of users.It detects fake websites by analyzing IPs, registered DNS, traffic on a website etc. This is achieved by many machine learning algorithms and tools.
+The best accuracy achieved so far is given below:

 * Best accuracy score - **97.0%** using Random forest method
 * Worst accuract score - **48.5%** using One class svm method